Skip to contents

 kable(tail(toc))

 With search_eurostat() you can search the table of contents for particular patterns, e.g. all datasets related to passenger transport.
-The kable function to produces nice markdown output.
-Note that with the type argument of this function you could restrict the search to for instance datasets or tables.
+With the type argument the user can choose which types of datasets the search should return: datasets, tables, folders or all types (the default).

 # info about passengers